AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 ---
 title: Managing users and permissions
-description: Learn how to manage your MBI users.
+description: Learn how to manage your[!DNL MBI]users.
 ---
 # Manage user permissions